By Dr. Caitlin Grant, BSc, DVM

-- Canned food: has a much higher moisture content so can be a good way to increase water intake.
+- Wet food: has a much higher moisture content so can be a good way to increase water intake.
 Since canned food is so high in moisture, it is less energy dense (fewer Calories per 100 grams) and so you can feed a larger volume of canned food compared to dry food.
 This can be useful for puppies that are always hungry.

 In general, it is a good idea to expose your puppy to both forms of food, even if you plan on exclusively feeding one or the other.
 There may come a time where you need to feed canned (or dry) food and if your puppy turns into a picky eater as an adult dog, he or she may refuse a food type that is unfamiliar.

 We want our puppies to grow into healthy adult dogs, but we do not want to over feed them.
 Overfeeding leading to obesity has become an epidemic in our pet population and a 2018 survey by the Association of Pet Obesity Prevention found that nearly 60% of pet dogs and cats in the USA are overweight or obese (3).
 You can use the following methods to keep your puppy a healthy weight:

 - Label instructions: Food bags will contain feeding instructions on the label according to the weight of your puppy, whether your puppy is a small breed or large breed puppy.
 This can be a good place to start but remember that these are average requirements and are not individualized for your puppy.
 These label instructions also tend to over-estimate the amount of food your puppy needs.

 - Calculate: Your veterinarian can help you calculate a calorie requirement per day based on your puppy’s individual body weight and age.

 Remember that as your puppy grows, his or her energy needs will also grow and so you will need to continually adjust the food dose based on body condition and weight.

 Feeding management refers to how you feed your puppy and there are a couple of options to consider: